octoberv29/Android-Developer-By-Google-Nanodegree/Sunshine App/README.md

         3. Changed Item Click Listener Interface inside ForecastAdapter to accept long date.
         4. Changed implementation of this interface inside MainActivity so that now it sends Uri of
             a specific weather to a DetailActivity when click event occurs.

+9. Background Tasks
+    * The goal is to always get fresh data and display a notification everyday when the weather updates.
+        To do this, start by setting Sunshine app with a background synchronization IntentService.
+It will
+        update database in the background.
+Then, optimize synchronization process (synchronize only if the
+        database was never synchronized before).
+Then, use FirebaseJobDispatcher to run synchronization every 3-4 hours.
+        And display notification with the updated weather status every 24 hours.
+    &nbsp;

+    1. Created SunshineSyncTask with just one method syncWeather():
+        1. Put the previous loading weather data logic from AsyncTaskLoader in this method.
+            (It performs the network request for updated weather, parses the JSON from that request,
+              and inserts the new weather information into our ContentProvider)
+        2. If the results are valid, it deletes the old weather data and inserts the new data.
+    2. Create and Register SunshineSyncIntentService.
+        It will handle backgrounding our syncTask.
+IntentServices are perfect for
+        one off tasks that need to be handled in the background, so we’ll create one here.
+        1. Created SunshineSyncIntentService class and set it to extend IntentService.
+        2. Declared this service in Manifest.
+        3. Created a constructor that calls super and passes the name of this class as a string.
+        4. Overrode onHandleIntent to call SunshineSyncTask.syncWeather() to perform the background task.
+    3. Create SunshineSyncUtils.
+Inside created a startImmediateSync() that will start the IntentService
+         and force an immediate synchronization when called.
+It basically get everything wired up.
+    4. Optimizing the synchronization process.
+It’s best practice to not initialize things more than once,
+        so for that, we will make sure that startImmediateSync will only get called once when the app starts
+        and only if the database was empty. inside SunshineSyncUtils class:
+        1. Created a boolean flag called sInitialized.
+This will be mainly used as a safeguard
+            to prevent calling the synchronize method more than once.
+        2. Created initialize() that will use that boolean to guarantee that startImmediateSync()
+            is called only when necessary.
+        3. If flag isn’t set to true, we want to check to see if our ContentProvider is empty,
+            in case for example the app was just freshly installed and had no data stored yet.
+            To do this, run a query and get the result count, but do so on a background thread
+            using an AsyncTask.
+        4. If the ContentProvider is in fact empty, go ahead and call startImmediateSync.
+    5. Syncing on demand is great, but don’t we want to continuously update the data for our users,
+        even when the app isn’t in the foreground?
+Create FirebaseJobDispatcher:
+        1. Added the FirebaseJobDispatcher dependency.
+        2. Created SunshineFirebaseJobService that extends jobdispatcher.JobService.
+        3. Within the Service, overrode onStartJob() and call to our SunshineSyncTask.syncWeather() in the background.
+        4. Once the syncWeather method finishes, called jobFinished, passing the JobParameters argument
+            from onStartJob as well as a false value to signify that we don’t have any more work to do.
+        5. To clean up any mess that may be caused by the framework cancelling our jobs,
+            overrode onStopJob, and stop our background thread that was started in onStartJob.
+        6. Returned true to tell the system, “Yes please, we’d like to be rescheduled to finish that
+            work that we were doing when you so rudely interrupted us.”
+        7. Declared newly created Service in the Manifest.
+        8. Modified SunshineSyncUtils:
+            1. Added constant values to represent how frequently, and with what timeframe,
+                we will perform our weather synchronization.
+            2. Created scheduleFirebaseJobDispatcherSync() that builds and dispatchers our Job,
+                and then call that method from the initialize method (only if the method hasn’t
+                been previously initialized).
+    6. Notifications:
+        1. Created a constant int identifier for our notification.
+            This can be used later to access the notification.
+        2. Created an Intent with the proper Uri to start the DetailActivity.
+        3. We want to navigate back to the MainActivity from the DetailActivity if the user
+            clicks the Notification and then clicks back, so use TaskStackBuilder for that.
+        4. Assigned that intent to the NotificationBuilder object so that when the user clicks
+            the notification, it is fired off.
+        5. In order to notify the user, we need a reference to the NotificationManager,
+            so use getSystemService to do so.
+        6. Now that everything is ready, notify the user and also save the time at which we showed
+            this notification.
+Notifications are totally super awesome, but we don’t want to annoy
+            our users with too many of them.
+        7. Created bools.xml under res/values and within it, create a boolean value set to true.
+        8. Should we notify the user when we sync the data?
+Within SunshineSyncTask, first check to
+            see if notifications are enabled at all.
+If they are, we’ll also need to check to see when
+            the last time we notified the user was.
+If it was less than a day ago, it’s better that
+            we hold off, and just keep our user happy that her weather data is up to date and ready
+            to be displayed as soon as she wants it!